 Consideration 2: Are you changing the sequence because you think a different year is more accessible or important?

 The Omnibus curriculum is made to get more challenging as time goes along.
 You can see this particularly when you look at the Omnibus Secondary book lists.
-Omnibus Secondary starts in 7th grade with a lot of Narnia and covers tougher titles over time.
+Omnibus Secondary can start as early as 7th grade with a lot of Narnia and covers tougher titles over time (however, you can start Omnibus I as late as 10th grade and still get through a fully history cycle of Omnibus I,II,II before your student graduates high school).

 If you’re going to alter the order you do the courses in, we suggest you plan out multiple years—not just next year.
 If you don’t plan the order ahead of time, you’re likely to hit a point where the courses no longer flow well in either subject matter or difficulty.